Home » How we started traveling fulltime, what we learned and how it changed us

 It was 8-8-2018 when our full-time travel journey started with a one way ticket to Asia, Bali.
 We’d been officially one week “homeless” at that date because a few days before we’d put our signatures under the contract of our sold house in The Netherlands.
-We felt literally lighter because of all the materialistic stuff we said goodbye to.
+We felt literally lighter because of all the materialistic stuff we sold.

 Months of preparation has gone into it before we could set off for this full time travel adventure.
 This whole process was very educational in every way.
 We had to jump into the unknown and let go of most of our materialistic stuff that we’ve been collecting over the years together.
 In this personal story I will share with you what we’ve learned along the way.
+Where we came from, what made us decide to sell everything and travel fulltime while working on our business.
 Our personal experience with the ups and downs, how it changed us and tips for you how to prepare for a long term travel adventure.

 Why did we started traveling fulltime?

 One of the questions we get asked often is why we decided to travel fulltime and sell everything we’ve had.
 Let’s first do a little recap to how our daily lives were before we changed it into fulltime traveling.